silvicky/MtF-Boyfriend/README.md

 Run maker.cmd.
 Contents will be output to result.txt.
-Under ReactOS there are some errors, but the rusult is the same.
+Under ReactOS there are some errors, but the result is the same.

 ### DOS

 I don't know if the current maker.cmd fits it.
-Some changes might bt needed.
+Some changes might be needed.

 ### Unix-like(bash)